Disconnected Agreement in Networks Prone to Link Failures: Early Stopping Agreement

-\begin{lemma} If node~$p$ decides on \texttt{input}$_r$, another node~$q$ also decides, and nodes~$p$ and~$q$ are connected by a reliable path at a round when they have already decided, then $q$ has node~$r$ as settled in its snapshot at this round. \end{lemma}
+\begin{lemma} If a node~$p$ decides on \texttt{input}$_r$, another node~$q$ also decides, and the nodes~$p$ and~$q$ are connected by a reliable path at a round when they have already decided, then $q$ has the node~$r$ as settled in its snapshot at this round. \end{lemma}

 \begin{proof} Suppose $q$ does not have $r$ in its snapshot as settled at the first round in which both $p$ and~$q$ have completed surveys, to arrive at a contradiction.
-Node $p$ has $q$ in its connected component of the snapshot and, similarly, node~$q$ has $p$ in its connected component of the snapshot, because they are connected by a reliable path at the first round after completing surveys.
+The node~$p$ has $q$ in its connected component of the snapshot and, similarly, the node~$q$ has $p$ in its connected component of the snapshot, because they are connected by a reliable path at the first round after completing surveys.
 Let $\gamma=(s_1,\ldots, s_k)$ be a reliable path connecting $p=s_1$ with $q=s_k$ at the first round in which both $p$ and $q$ have completed surveys and such that $q$ settled~$p$ by a snapshot that arrived through this path.
 Let a node~$s_i$ on the path~$\gamma$ be such that $i$ is the greatest index $j$ of a node~$s_j$ in $\gamma$ such that $s_j$ settled~$r$ in its snapshot.
 An index~$i$ with this property exists because node~$p=s_1$ is such.
 Moreover, the inequality $i<k$ holds because $q=s_k$ does not have $r$ settled in its snapshot.
 There is a reliable path $\delta=(t_1,\ldots,t_m)$ from~$r=t_1$ to~$s_i=t_m$ through which a snapshot arrived first bringing $\texttt{input}_r$ to make $s_i$ settle~$r$.
 Consider a path $\zeta$ obtained by concatenating $\delta$ with a part of $\gamma$ starting at $s_i$ and ending at~$s_k=q$, where $i<k$.
 Let us denote the nodes on this path as $(u_1,\ldots,u_\ell)=\zeta$, where $u_1=r$ and $u_\ell=q$, for reference.